hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/field/accumulate_field.rst

 +-------+-------------+---------+----------+-------+

 A few examples of input values and the node's results.
-One important take-away from this table is that the specific values for the *Group Input* does not matter; it only matters that the values are shared between elements.
+One important take-away from this table is that the specific values for the *Group Input* do not matter; it only matters that the values are shared between elements.

 Stacking Boxes